-"Once it is found that the lender was acting honestly and that the borrower was not oppressed, then it seems to me that the applicant has gone a long way towards establishing that it would be fair to excuse him for his failure to comply with.....the provisions of the Act, rather than to leave him without any way of recovering the moneys lent by him".
+"Once it is found that the lender was acting honestly and that the borrower was not oppressed, then it seems to me that the applicant has gone a long way towards establishing that it would be fair to excuse him for his failure to comply with...the provisions of the Act, rather than to leave him without any way of recovering the moneys lent by him."

-See also Pannam "The Law of Money Lenders in Australia and New Zealand" at pp. 201 et. seq.
+- per Jacobs J. in Re Voets Investments Pty.
+Ltd. (1962) 79 W.N.
+(N.S.W.)
+670; see also Pannam "The Law of Money Lenders in Australia and New Zealand" at pp. 201 et. seq.

-In our opinion the distinction drawn in regard to penalty between sub-cll.(1) and (2) is justifiable and that in matters other than those specifically referred to in sub-cl.(1) the penal provisions are adequate, particularly as an additional penalty is provided for in a second and subsequent offence.
+In our opinion the distinction drawn in regard to penalty between sub-clauses (1) and (2) is justifiable and that in matters other than those specifically referred to in sub-clause (1) the penal provisions are adequate, particularly as an additional penalty is provided for a second and subsequent offence.

-15. Transfer etc. of licence.
-Clause 15 provides for the transfer of a licence and for the substitution of a new authorised address on a licence and the machinery for carrying this into effect.
-The provisions are not found in the Queensland Act but appear in different form in the Victorian Act (s.
+13. Transfer etc. of licence.
+Clause 13 provides for the transfer of a licence and for the substitution of a new authorised address on a licence and the machinery for carrying this into effect.
+The provisions are not found in the Queensland Act but follow fairly closely the provisions of the Victorian Act (s.
 8), the New South Wales Act (s.
-8) and the 1962 Draft Bill (cl.
-14).
-Such matters are now to be administered by the Registrar of Money Lenders.
+8) and the 1962 Draft Bill (clause 14).